On your mark…

 -

-Race results, plus post-race relaxation, celebrations, food, drinks, and other activities, will all be in Grand Hall 8, inside the Classic Center.
+Race results and awards, plus post-race relaxation, celebrations, music, snacks, vendors, and more will all be in downtown Athens at the Classic City Marathon Festival.

 -

-Overall awards for the Half Marathon, and the Home-Stretch Half Marathoner awards, will be presented in Grand Hall 8 at 9:30 a.m.
-Overall awards for the Marathon and Marathon Relay, and the Home-Stretch Marathoner awards, will be presented in Grand Hall 8 at 11:30 a.m.
-Age-group awards will be available in Grand Hall 8 after overall winners have been finalized.
+Overall awards for the Half Marathon, and the Home-Stretch Half Marathoner awards, will be presented at 9:30 a.m.
+Overall awards for the Marathon and Marathon Relay, and the Home-Stretch Marathoner awards, will be presented at 11:30 a.m.
+Age-group awards will be available after overall winners have been finalized.
+(Please note that age-group awards are not announced live, and we do not mail awards.
+Check your time and find the awards table before you leave, if awards matter to you.)

 -